 This evaluation has demonstrated the impact of Time Matters, working in partnership with Merseyside VRP, for children and young people experiencing parental imprisonment and their parents/carers.
 Children and young people experiencing parental imprisonment often lack formal support and Time Matters fills a clear gap in service provision across Merseyside.
 Time Matters provides a good example of a public health approach to supporting children experiencing parental imprisonment with service provision that is trauma-informed and works at multiple socio-ecological levels to improve the health and wellbeing of children and their families.
-Funding through Merseyside VRP has allowed Time Matters to continue to provide this support, with evidence of increased referrals and expansion in their provision over the past 12 months.
-The evaluation found positive impacts for children and young people including increased confidence and self-esteem, reduced isolation, better emotional regulation, and improved help-seeking and coping skills.
+Funding through Merseyside VRP has allowed Time Matters to continue to provide this support, with evidence of increased referrals and expansion in their provision over the past 24 months.
+The evaluation found positive impacts for children and young people, including increased confidence and self-esteem, reduced isolation, better emotional regulation, and improved help-seeking and coping skills.
 The findings also demonstrate reduced isolation among parents/carers, improved family relationships, and greater awareness of the needs of children experiencing parental imprisonment through advocacy work.
 Time Matters are working to implement more outcome measures (including Outcome Star) and, along with Merseyside VRP, should continue to monitor these outcomes.
-Further work with Time Matters is required to enable them to sustain their high-quality provision and allow them to continue to provide a safe, friendly, and trusted place of support for children experiencing parental imprisonment.
+Further work with Time Matters focusing on national funding opportunities and increasing visibility among local commissioning organisations is required to enable them to sustain their high-quality provision and allow them to continue to provide a safe, friendly, and trusted place of support for children experiencing parental imprisonment.